Dependencies

 .

-The left hand side of entry is path to the dependency, and the right hand side is version.
+The left hand side of entry is the project name of the dependency, and the right hand side is the source and version.

 [dependencies]